 The 1980’s saw the release of a number of budget electronic instruments to be sold to the general public.
 Casio drew on experience from all of its various ventures in order to start crafting these electronic instruments and became very well-known for their instruments.

-You can find six different lines of Casio keyboards today: portable keyboards, lighted keyboards, mini keyboards, compact digital pianos, XW, and workstation keyboards.
-As for digital uprights, there are two lines currently being produced: the Privia and the Celviano lines.
+You can find 6 different lines of Casio keyboards today: portable keyboards, lighted keyboards, mini keyboards, compact digital pianos, XW, and workstation keyboards.
+As for digital uprights, there are two lines currently being produced: the Celviano and Privia lines.
 Each line has a variety of features meant to help maximize music production for any musician.

 Casio also makes accessories for your digital pianos and keyboards such as DJ controllers, groove controllers, and a wide selection of quality headphones.
 You can find a one stop selection of everything you need to get your electronic piano running, all at Casio.